MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/encryption/index.md

 **Assumptions about encrypting data in use:** Encrypting data in use assumes the following:

-- You are required to maintain data ownership separate from the underlying cloud platform at all times, even at the RAM and CPU level.
+- You're required to maintain data ownership separate from the underlying cloud platform at all times, even at the RAM and CPU level.

 ## Learn more

 For more information about encryption and key management in Azure, see:

-- [Azure encryption overview](https://docs.microsoft.com/azure/security/fundamentals/encryption-overview).
-A detailed description of how Azure uses encryption to secure both data at rest and data in transit.
+- **[Azure encryption overview](https://docs.microsoft.com/azure/security/fundamentals/encryption-overview):** A detailed description of how Azure uses encryption to secure both data at rest and data in transit.
-- [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-overview).
-Key Vault is the primary key management system for storing and managing cryptographic keys, secrets, and certificates within Azure.
+- **[Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/overview):** Key Vault is the primary key management system for storing and managing cryptographic keys, secrets, and certificates within Azure.
-- [Azure Data Security and Encryption Best Practices](https://docs.microsoft.com/azure/security/fundamentals/data-encryption-best-practices).
-A discussion of Azure data security and encryption best practices.
+- **[Azure data security and encryption best practices](https://docs.microsoft.com/azure/security/fundamentals/data-encryption-best-practices).** A discussion of Azure data security and encryption best practices.
-- [Confidential computing in Azure](https://azure.microsoft.com/solutions/confidential-compute).
-Azure's confidential computing initiative provides tools and technology to create trusted execution environments or other encryption mechanisms to secure data in use.
+- **[Confidential computing in Azure](https://azure.microsoft.com/solutions/confidential-compute):** Azure's confidential computing initiative provides tools and technology to create trusted execution environments or other encryption mechanisms to secure data in use.

 ## Next steps

 Encryption is just one of the core infrastructure components requiring architectural decisions during a cloud adoption process.
-To learn about alternative patterns or models used when making design decisions for other types of infrastructure, see the [Decision guides overview](../index.md).
+To learn about alternative patterns or models used when making design decisions for other types of infrastructure, see the [decision guides overview](../index.md).

 > [!div class="nextstepaction"]
 > [Architectural decision guides](../index.md)